deltachat/deltachat-pages/de/privacy.md

 # Privacy Policy Delta Chat Apps

-**Neither the Delta Chat apps nor their developers collect or store any personal data or messages from you.**
+**Delta Chat developers do not collect or store any personal data or messages from you.**

 You don't create an account with us, there are no ads and there is no tracking.